LuciaGiagnolini12/FileSystem_to_BoDi/phase#1/readme.md

 # Born-Digital Archive Pipeline - Phase 1

-Automated pipeline for indexing, verifying, and loading born-digital personal archives into a knowledge graph modeled with Records in Contexts-Ontology (RiC-O) and the Born-Digital Ontology (BoDi).
+Automated pipeline for indexing, verifying, and loading born-digital personal archives into a knowledge graph modeled with [Records in Contexts-Ontology (RiC-O)(https://www.ica.org/standards/RiC/ontology)] and the [Born-Digital Ontology (BoDi)(http://w3id.org/bodi#)].

 Developed and tested on the Valerio Evangelisti Archive, it is designed to be reused with any personal digital directory: it is sufficient to configure the paths in the configuration file.